 The phases discussed below are the very basics and address only parts of a full inbound marketing strategy.
 Nevertheless, they are the critical steps that every business owner should focus on and use.
 While you do need to invest some of your time to create this strategy, remember, marketing your business is crucial for the continued growth and the development of your company.
+This is time well spent.

 The possibilities are endless, but these are a few great jumping off points.
 Anything that your buyer persona sees as adding value to them should be your main focus!